ARMmbed/mbed-os-examples-docs_only/APIs_Platform/Poll/README.md

 3. Connect second serial port to PC via USB to serial adapter (UART1).
 4. Open two serial consoles (select associated COM ports, transmission speed: 9600 bps).
 5. Reset the target.
-6. Data send from one console should appear in the other one and vice versa.
+6. Data sent from one console should appear in the other one and vice versa.

 **Note:** You can check the associated serial port using `mbedls` command (UART2).
 **Note:** Note: On Windows you can check the associated COM port in the Device Manager (UART1).